25prabhu10/notes/docs/Languages/HTML/HTML.md

 ### Dialog

-The `<dialog>` HTML element represents a dialog box or other interactive component, such as a dismissible alert, inspector, or subwindow.
+The `<dialog>` HTML element represents a dialog box or other interactive component, such as a dismissible alert, inspector, or subwindow

 - Can be used as modal instead of creating one manually